xuthus83/pigallery2/README.md

    * you can write some note in the blog.md for every directory
  * bug free :) - `In progress`

+## Known errors

+There is no nice way to handle EXIF orientation tag properly.
+The page handles these photos, but might cause same error in the user experience (e.g.: the pages loads those photos slower.
+See issue #11)

 ## Credits
 Crossbrowser testing sponsored by [Browser Stack](https://www.browserstack.com)